My Main Page with Links to My Other

 rebellious.”

-claims the government played only a small role.
-Mass markets, he alleges, depend
+asserts the government played only a small role.
+Mass markets, he alleges without evidence, depend

 more on markets than politicians.